GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Method

 \subsection{Pipeline Formulation}

-Given a remote sensing image $I$ and a reasoning-intensive question $Q$, the goal of the geospatial pixel reasoning task is to produce a segmentation mask $M$ whose covered region precisely corresponds to the answer to $Q$.
+Given a remote sensing image $I \in \mathbb{R}^{H \times W \times 3}$ and a reasoning-intensive query $Q$, the objective of geospatial pixel reasoning is to predict a segmentation mask $M \in \{0,1\}^{H \times W}$ whose covered region precisely corresponds to the region in $I$ that answers $Q$.
+Formally, the task can be expressed as learning a mapping:

-Solving this task requires both strong visual reasoning capabilities and fine-grained segmentation accuracy.
-Inspired by~\cite{segzero}, we decouple the reasoning and segmentation processes.
-Specifically, we first employ a reinforcement learning approach to train a multimodal large language model (MLLM) that, given $Q$, generates a reasoning process along with the bounding box $B$ and two positive points $P_1$ and $P_2$ of the target object.
-These spatial grounding cues $(B, P_1, P_2)$ are then provided as prompts to a pretrained segmentation model, which produces the final mask $M$.
+Directly learning $f$ under dense mask supervision is both annotation-intensive and prone to overfitting.
+To address this, we decouple the reasoning and segmentation processes into two complementary modules.
+Following this design, we optimize an MLLM $\pi_\theta$ under \textit{PRIME} training paradigm.